 Granny admires the view.
 ‘I love the view over the garden… Come and have a look, dear.’

 Taiga acquiesces, getting more and more nervous.
 She will never find her way around the winding corridors lined with identical doors.
-There’s so much to take in, not the least her grandmother and the old Headmaster.
+There’s so much to take in, her grandmother’s bizarre relation to the old Headmaster overshadowing everything else.
 She wonders if they are going to get married and have kids.
 Oh, no… But then again, isn’t Granny too old for kids?